GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/time-to-first-byte/index.md

 ## Stack-specific guidance

 ### Drupal

 Themes, modules, and server specifications all contribute to server response time.
-Consider finding a more optimized theme, carefully selecting an optimization module, and/or upgrading your server.
-Your hosting servers should make use of PHP opcode caching, memory-caching to reduce database query times such as Redis or Memcached, as well as optimized application logic to prepare pages faster.
+Consider finding a more optimized theme, carefully selecting an optimization module, or upgrading your server.
+Your hosting servers should make use of PHP opcode caching, memory caching systems like memcached or Redis to reduce database query times, as well as optimized application logic to prepare pages faster.

 ### Magento